jccriado/matchingtools/doc/transformations.rst

 Transformations of the effective Lagrangian
 ===========================================

-.. currentmodule:: matchtools.transformations
+.. currentmodule:: matchingtools.transformations

-.. note:: This section assumes that the functions from :mod:`matchtools.transformations` and :mod:`matchtools.transformations` that it uses are in the namespace.
+.. note:: This section assumes that the functions from :mod:`matchingtools.transformations` and :mod:`matchingtools.transformations` that it uses are in the namespace.
    To import all the functions that appear here do::

-     from matchtools.operators import tensor_op, flavor_tensor_op
+     from matchingtools.operators import tensor_op, flavor_tensor_op

-     from matchtools.transformations import (
+     from matchingtools.transformations import (
          simplify, apply_rules)

 An effective Lagrangian obtained from integration of heavy fields